 Antler used a systematic and diligent Mineral Systems Analysis approach to put together its Erongo Gold project.
 The mineral systems approach to mineral deposit genesis provides a framework that considers all the geological processes that control the formation and preservation of major mineral deposits.
 Preliminary work by Antler focused on re-interpretation of the government aeromagnetic data, which lead to the discovery of a large, previously unmapped, deep regional structure – now named the Kranzberg Fault Zone.
-The Kranzberg Fault stretches across Antler’s Central Project from the Kranzberg Dome, in the southwest, through Antler’s EPL 6162, 7261 (under option) and 7854 (under application) and around Antler’s Etiro Dome property (EPL 6550 under option) in the northeast.
+The Kranzberg Fault stretches across Antler’s Central Project from the Kranzberg Dome, in the southwest, through Antler’s EPL 6162, 7261 and 6408 (under option) and 7854 (under application) and around Antler’s Etiro Dome property (EPL 6550 under option) in the northeast.
 This structure can be traced over 50km and has several historically mapped gold anomalies along it and on splays leading off it.

 Our Erongo Gold Project is located approximately 130 km north-west of Namibia’s capital city Windhoek and benefits from Namibia’s well-established infrastructure of paved highways, railway, power and water.
 Namibia is mining-friendly and generally regarded as one of the continent’s most politically and socially stable jurisdictions.

 The Erongo Gold Project is hosted by rocks within the Southern Central Zone of the Damara Orogen.
 This terrane comprises mid Proterozoic granitic basement inliers, overlain by metamorphosed late Proterozoic arkoses, shelf carbonates, turbidites and minor volcanic rocks that have been intruded by numerous granites and pegmatites.